krrishexe/DSA/Javascript/IMPORTANT_NOTES.md

 23). useRef hook gives you the reference of any HTML tag and it must be stored inside any variable.

-24). useCallback hook memoizes or optimizes your application.
+24). useCallback hook memorizes or optimizes your application. its basically used to improve performance of the react application.

+25). ## ContextApi - ['./ContextAPI.md']